xray-imaging/2bm-docs/docs/source/procedures/item_002.rst

    * - ``z_calibration_step``
      - number > 0
      - µrad
-     - Test step in ``table3.AX`` / ``.AY`` used to discover the sign and magnitude of the table → centroid Jacobian on iteration 0.
-Default: 50 µrad.
+     - Test step in ``table3.AY`` and ``.AX`` used to discover the 2×2 slope-sensitivity matrix M. Default: 50 µrad.
+Must be large enough that the resulting slope change is well above the centroid noise floor (~20 µrad for the Oryx 31MP at 1.1× over a 300 mm Z lever).
+If calibration aborts with "sensitivity matrix near-singular", bump to 100.
    * - ``exposure_time``
      - number > 0
      - s